Frequently asked questions

 What does the tenancy agreement look like?

 The tenancy agreement is the rent contract between you and the College.
-Please see our Example UHI Perth Residences Tenancy Agreement for information.
+Please see our sample tenancy agreement for information.

 Is the accommodation single gender or mixed gender?

-The flats within a block are all mixed gender.
+The flats and houses are all mixed gender.
+When you apply, you can state a preference for sharing a flat or house with students of the same gender and we will try to meet this request.
 We do not allow individuals of different genders to share a twin room.

 I am travelling from overseas.
 Will I be placed in a particular flat or building?

 No. The students in our accommodation are from a variety of backgrounds and countries.
-If you apply with friends and let us know in your application that you would like to share a flat/house, we will try to place you in the same flat/house.
+If you apply with friends and both of you let us know in your applications that you would like to share a flat/house, we will try to place you in the same flat/house.

 If I don’t like what I have been offered and reject it, will I get another offer?

-If you reject your first offer of accommodation you will be placed at the end of the waiting list.
-You might not receive another offer.
+If you reject your first offer of accommodation, you will be placed at the end of the waiting list, and you might not receive another offer.
 If the reason you are rejecting your offer is because you have a special need which doesn’t fit with the offer you’ve received, then you should contact us.
+While we always try to offer an applicant’s first or second choice, due to limited capacity we may offer an alternative accommodation option.

 If I want to move into private accommodation or leave early, can I be released from my tenancy agreement early?